Ordinary courts - Belgium

 Appeals against the decisions of the court of first instance

-Except in the case of decisions given by a court for the application of sentences, when a party or the State Counsel’s Office is not satisfied with a judgment delivered by a court of first instance they can appeal the judgment, provided that it was delivered at first instance, i.e. was not itself delivered on an appeal against a decision given by a police court or civil magistrate.
-The appeal is then considered by the court of appeal, irrespective of whether the judgment appealed against was delivered by the civil court, the criminal court or the juvenile court.
+With the exception of decisions handed down by the sentence enforcement court, when one of the parties or the public prosecutor’s office is not satisfied with a judgment delivered by a first instance court, he, she or it may appeal the judgment, provided that it was delivered at first instance, i.e. not following appeal against a decision already given by a police court or cantonal court.
+In such a case it is the appeal court that considers the matter, irrespective of whether it comes under the civil court, misdemeanours court or youth court.

-A labour tribunal has jurisdiction in social matters: social security (pensions, unemployment, etc.), industrial disputes (employment contracts, labour regulations, etc.) and industrial accidents.
-It also rules on petitions for arrangements with creditors filed by individuals (règlement collectif de dettes/collectieve schuldenregeling).
+The employment court has jurisdiction in social matters: social security (pensions, unemployment, etc.), industrial disputes (employment contracts, labour regulations, etc.) and industrial accidents.
+It also rules on petitions for collective settlements of debts filed by individuals.

-A labour tribunal comprises various divisions.
-Except where otherwise provided by the Judicial Code, these consist of a professional judge, who presides, and two lay judges (juges sociaux/rechters in sociale zaken).
+The employment court comprises various chambers.
+Except where otherwise provided by the Judicial Code, these consist of a professional presiding judge and two lay judges.
 Depending on the nature of the case being dealt with by the court, the lay judges represent workers, employers or self-employed persons.
-They are appointed after being nominated by organisations in the world of work (employers, white‑collar workers, manual workers or self-employed persons).
-The role of the State Counsel’s Office is played by an officer known as the auditeur du travail/arbeidsauditeur, whose office is the auditorat du travail/arbeidsauditoraat.
+They are appointed after being nominated by organisations in the world of work (employers, white-collar workers, manual workers or self-employed persons).
+As for the public prosecutor’s office, it is here termed the prosecution department attached to the employment courts and the public prosecutor is the prosecutor attached to the employment courts.

 Courts of appeal and labour courts

-- Civil divisions (chambres civiles/burgerlijke kamers) consider appeals against judgments delivered at first instance by the civil divisions of the courts of first instance and by the commercial courts.
+- Civil chambers consider appeals against judgments delivered at first instance by the civil sections of the first instance courts and by the commercial courts.

-- Criminal divisions (chambres correctionnelles/correctionele kamers) consider appeals against judgments delivered at first instance by the criminal courts.
+- Misdemeanours chambers consider appeals against judgments delivered at first instance by the misdemeanours courts.

-- Juvenile divisions consider appeals against judgments delivered at first instance by the juvenile courts.
+- Youth chambers consider appeals against judgments delivered at first instance by the youth courts.

-As with the employment tribunal, the divisions of the employment court consist of a professional judge and two or four lay judges.
-The employment court considers appeals against decisions of the employment tribunals.
+As in the case of the Labour Court, the Chambers of the Labour Court are composed of a professional judge called an adviser and 2 or 4 social counsellors.
+The employment court of appeal considers appeals against decisions of the employment courts.

-When a person is accused of a serious crime (crime/misdaad) that cannot be treated or is not being treated as an intermediate offence (délit/wanbedrijf), he or she is summoned to appear before the assize court (cour d’assises/hof van assisen) to be tried by jury.
+When a person is accused of a crime that cannot or has not been reduced to a misdemeanour, he or she is summoned to appear before the assize court to be tried by a jury of the people.

-The assize court is presided over by a professional judge, assisted by two assessors (assesseurs/bijzitters) who are also professional judges.
-The judges do not rule on the guilt or innocence of the accused.
-It is for the jury to decide whether the accused has committed the offence.
-The jurors are chosen by lot.
-Any Belgian citizen aged between 28 and 65 may be called upon to undertake jury service provided he or she is not under a sentence of deprivation of civil and political rights, can read and write, and has never been sentenced to more than four months’ imprisonment or more than 60 hours’ community service.
+The assize court is presided over by a professional judge, assisted by two assessors, also professional judges.
+They do not rule on the guilt or innocence of the accused.
+It is for the members of the jury, also called jurors, to decide whether the accused has committed an offence.
+The jurors are chosen at random from within the population.
+Every Belgian aged between 28 and 65 who exercises civil and political rights, can read and write and has never been sentenced to more than 4 months ‘imprisonment or more than 60 hours’ community service may be called upon to undertake jury service.

-The assize court proceedings start with the reading of the indictment, summarising the fact-finding process and setting out the main evidence gathered during the pre-trial investigation.
-Then, the witnesses and persons involved in the pre-trial investigation are heard.
-These hearings are intended to enable the jurors, who have not been able to consult the court file, to form an opinion.
-Next, the prosecutor delivers the prosecutor’s address, requesting a specific sentence; parties claiming damages are heard; and the defence lawyers present their pleadings.
+The assize court proceedings start with reading of the indictment, summarising the fact-finding process that brings together the main evidence gathered during the investigation.
+Then, the witnesses and persons concerned by the investigation are heard.
+These hearings must enable the jurors, who have not been able to consult the court file, to reach an opinion.
+Next, the public prosecutor’s office states its charge, the parties claiming damages speak and the lawyers make their arguments.
 The accused is also heard.
 He or she answers questions put by the presiding judge, provides explanations, and may also plead his or her innocence.
 At the end of the proceedings, the 12 jurors retire behind closed doors.
-They have to deliver a verdict on the guilt or innocence of the accused.
-They decide by vote, and their decision may be qualified.
+They must decide on the guilt or innocence of the accused.
+They decide by voting and their decision may be qualified.
 They may, for example, find the accused guilty while recognising the existence of extenuating circumstances.
-If the accused is found guilty, the professional judges and the jurors then sit together to determine the sentence to be imposed.
+If the accused is found guilty, the professional judges and the jurors deliberate together the sentence to be imposed.
 This decision is taken by absolute majority.
-The decision on the guilt of the accused must state its reasons.
+Decisions on the guilt of the accused must be reasoned.

-In general, a judgment of the assize court is not open to a full appeal on matters of fact and law (appel/hoger beroep).
-But the convicted person, a party claiming damages or the State Counsel’s Office may, nevertheless, bring an appeal on points of law only (pourvoi/cassatieberoep) to the Court of Cassation.
-If the Court of Cassation quashes a conviction it sends the case back to another assize court, which must try it afresh.
+In general, a judgment of the assize court is not open to appeal.
+The convicted person, the party claiming damages and the public prosecutor’s office may, nevertheless, appeal in cassation to the Court of Cassation.
+If a conviction is quashed, that is to say, set aside by the Court of Cassation, the case is referred to another assize court, which must give a further ruling.

 Court of Cassation

-The Court of Cassation consists of a first president, a president, section presidents and ordinary judges (conseillers/raadsheren).
-The State Counsel’s Office is represented by the Principal State Counsel (procureur général/procureur generaal) at the Court of Cassation or by an advocate-general (avocat général/advocaat generaal).
-The Court consists of three divisions: the first division considers civil, commercial, tax and disciplinary cases, the second criminal cases, and the third cases concerning employment and social security law.
-Each of these divisions has a French-language section and a Dutch-language section.
-In each section the number of judges sitting in a case is usually five.
+The Court of Cassation consists of a senior president, a president, section presidents and judges.
+The public prosecutor’s office is represented by the prosecutor-general attached to the Court of Cassation or by an advocate-general.
+The Court consists of three chambers: the first considers civil, commercial, fiscal and disciplinary cases, the second criminal cases and the third cases concerning employment and social security law.
+Each of these chambers consists of a French-language section and a Dutch-language section.
+Each section duly sits with five judges.

-Further information about the law courts is available on the portal of the Judiciary in Belgium.
+Further information about the courts and tribunals is available on the portal of the Judiciary in Belgium http://www.juridat.be/

 Is access to the database free of charge?